-7 summer wines you must try!
+7 Croatian summer wines you must try!

 We know.
 Summer in Croatia is practically a synonym for hedonism.
-But we can't help ourselves from taking full advantage of every moment of our vacation, and we know what that means.
+We can’t help ourselves from taking full advantage of every moment of our vacation, and we know what that means.
 It means having the ideal wine for every opportunity we wish to enrich.
-To make things simple, the following list is a “must try” selection of monovarietal wines from indigenous grape varieties of Croatia's main regions, with an emphasis on the coastal region.
+To make things simple, the following list is a “must try” selection of monovarietal wines from indigenous grape varieties of Croatia’s main regions, with an emphasis on the coastal region.

 Before the start of lunch (or, even better, before the start of a new day after an endless night), one domestic wine hits the spot like nothing else.
 Rizvanac sounds very domestic, though it’s actually a Muller Thurgau.